-- 32 A government grant that becomes repayable shall be accounted for as a change in accounting estimate (see SFRS(I) 1-8 Accounting Policies, Changes in Accounting Estimates and Errors).
+- A government grant that becomes repayable shall be accounted for as a change in accounting estimate (see SFRS(I) 1-8 Accounting Policies, Changes in Accounting Estimates and Errors).
 Repayment of a grant related to income shall be applied first against any unamortised deferred credit recognised in respect of the grant.
 To the extent that the repayment exceeds any such deferred credit, or when no deferred credit exists, the repayment shall be recognised immediately in profit or loss.
 Repayment of a grant related to an asset shall be recognised by increasing the carrying amount of the asset or reducing the deferred income balance by the amount repayable.
-The cumulative additional depreciation that would have been recognised in profit or loss. - 33 Circumstances giving rise to repayment of a grant related to an asset may require consideration to be given to the possible impairment of the new carrying amount of the asset.
+The cumulative additional depreciation that would have been recognised in profit or loss to date in the absence of the grant shall be recognised immediately in profit or loss. - Circumstances giving rise to repayment of a grant related to an asset may require consideration to be given to the possible impairment of the new carrying amount of the asset.